Sign Up For Specials & Exclusive Discounts

 Whether you aim to increase your curb appeal or decrease your water bill, our selection of lawn irrigation parts is a cut above the rest.
-From basic to tech-infused, our extensive lawn irrigation supply includes backflow preventers and rotors as well as tools and wiring to assure ultra-convenient installation and maintenance.
+From basic to tech-infused, our extensive lawn irrigation supply includes backflow preventers and rotors as well as tools and wiring to ensure ultra-convenient installation and maintenance.
 Achieving the best lawn on the block has never been easier with our rich catalog of lawn irrigation supplies.
+Order irrigation system parts and accessories from Sprinkler Warehouse.

 Sprinkler Warehouse offers a huge selection of lawn irrigation supplies from the most reliable brands in the industry.
 Hunter, Rain Bird, Irritrol, Toro, Weathermatic, and many other heavy-hitter names can be found right here in our lawn irrigation collection.
 Whether you're setting up a brand new irrigation system or upgrading your existing sprinkler system, we have everything you need for a thriving yard.

-Need help with lawn irrigation system installation?
+Need help with installing a lawn irrigation system?
 Looking for tips on proper watering times?
 Our handy guides at Sprinkler School have the answers, from DIY techniques to time-saving tricks and trends.
 We offer easy-to-follow videos, blogs, and articles that explore the best—and often quickest—ways to use and install irrigation valves, controllers, timers, sprinkler heads, and more.

 At Sprinkler School, the tuition is free and the knowledge is invaluable.